 Development & coordination of an engaged steering committee:

-A key component of the All Access EKY engagement model is convening a committee comprised of individuals from various sectors – health care, education, social services, policymakers, consumers, and others – that represent the Appalachian KY community.
-The role of the committee is to guide the community assessment, identify key priority areas, develop an action plan, monitor implementation of the action plan, and evaluate project initiatives.
+A key component of the All Access EKY engagement model is convening a committee comprised of individuals from various sectors – health care, education, social services, policymakers, consumers, and others – that represent the Appalachian Kentucky community.
+The role of this Steering Committee is to guide the community assessment, identify key priority areas, develop an action plan, monitor implementation of the action plan, and evaluate project initiatives.
 The committee is convened and coordinated by Stacie Sexton, Project Director at the Kentucky Health Justice Network.

 Committee Members Roles and Responsibilities: